qemus/qemu-docker/readme.md

 QEMU in a docker container for running x64 virtual machines (even on ARM platforms).

-It uses high-performance QEMU options (like KVM acceleration, kernel-mode networking, IO threading, etc) to achieve near-native speed.
+It uses high-performance QEMU options (like KVM acceleration, kernel-mode networking, IO threading, etc.) to achieve near-native speed.

 ## Features